Gallery-of-Kaeon/Kaeon-FUSION/Kaeon FUSION/Documentation/4 - The Web and Machine Interfaces/1 - Web/3 - Script Dialect/README.md

 ## Functions

-If an element references another element contianing Script dialect code, the reference element will be converted to a function that takes a list of objects as its only argument.
+If an element references another element containing Script dialect code, the reference element will be converted to a function that takes a list of objects as its only argument.

-The return command may be used withing such a function the same way it is used in Kaeon FUSION.
+The return command may be used within such a function the same way it is used in Kaeon FUSION.

 For example: